 A mid-life MOT can help you to get the retirement you want, with guidance around your money, work and health.

 Some older schemes, such as Defined Benefit (DB) schemes, have a set age when you can get (or start to get) your pension.
 In most newer DB schemes, you usually claim your private pension at the same age as you get your State Pension.
 Check your paperwork or talk to your pension provider to see how your pension scheme works.

 Most modern pensions are called Defined Contribution (DC) schemes, where you pay in a set percentage of your salary.
-You can start to access these savings from the age of 55 if you want, but it’s important to get guidance from Pension Wise before you cash in your pension pot.
+You can start to access these savings from the age of 55 if you want, but it’s important to get guidance from Pension Wise (external website) before you cash in your pension pot.
 You have different ways to access your money, and there are scammers out there trying to get hold of it too.

 Plan ahead to get the retirement you want.
 This website has plenty of information on having more in retirement, working differently in later life and how getting a mid-life MOT can help you take stock of your work, wealth and wellbeing.